3redronin/mu-server/HTTP2-CONCURRENCY.md

 submission.
 Excess requests receive 503.
 Queued handlers, suspended async work and SSE retain admission until internal exchange cleanup.
 Release is idempotent and occurs before detached completion listeners.
 A completed WebSocket upgrade releases the HTTP slot; the session remains a live connection.
+This is not a total connection or thread limit: idle connection readers, WebSockets and completion listeners can still occupy resources outside the request count.
+Both default task executors remain unbounded, avoiding rejection due to configured executor capacity.
+A custom bounded executor can reject work needed to finish an accepted request.

 This is separate from HTTP/2's default limit of 200 concurrent protocol streams per connection.
 A completed application exchange may retain protocol state while